 As you try to figure out the best ways to save, you might consider opening store credit cards this holiday season.
 You know they offer some great deals when you sign up, but you also know it could affect your credit score.
 Before you hit the stores for the first round of sales, let’s take a better look at retailer credit cards and whether they’re a smart money move for you.

 The Cons Before the Pros This Time

 Even though a popular comparison tool puts the pros before the cons, this time we’re flipping the script.
 Store credit cards can be a good decision for some, but there are plenty of drawbacks to consider.

-If you’re struggling to pay off credit card debt or if you live paycheck to paycheck, opening a store credit card to save money might be a mistake.
+If you’re struggling with credit card debt or find yourself stuck in a cycle of living paycheck to paycheck, opening a store credit card to save money might be a mistake.
 Here are six disadvantages of applying for store cards to consider before you add another to your wallet.

 Impact on Your Credit Score

 Even though the clerk at the counter can usually process your store credit card application in seconds, understand you are likely authorizing a “hard pull”.
 This type of credit inquiry shows up as a record of a lender or creditor checking your credit report.

 One pull may only drop your score a few points for a limited time.
 But applying for a number of store cards can cause a serious hit to your credit score.